yclub-castr/castr-middleware-payment-kr/README.md

 `npm run-script dev`

 ## Important
 The official I'mport node.js SDK does not currently provide some functions and needs some tweak before they accept my pull request.
-Please make these changes in the installed **iamport** package files.
+For the time being, please make these changes in the installed **iamport** package files.

 1. iamport/lib/resources/Subscribe_customer.js